 As part of uLaw's ongoing "Spot Light" series to profile the various minds who comprise the Canadian legal landscape, we recently sat down with Damian Williams, a North York-based paralegal who runs his own firm.

 Like many paralegals interviewed by uLaw over the years, Williams is his own boss.
 Instead of working for a larger firm, he sets his own hours and finds his own clients.
-Similarly to many other paralegals, his initial career interests were in other areas before he decided to get started.
+Aside from a brief foray into architecture during university, he's been more or less focused on being a paralegal since the very beginning.

 Below is the Q&A we held with Williams earlier this month so we could get his thoughts on what it's like starting out as an Ontario paralegal, and also how the field of law is changing.